djeada/Kaggle-House-Prices/CONTRIBUTING.md

-All contributions are welcome.
+Any and all contributions are appreciated.

-By clicking the fork button at the top of this list, you can fork this repository.
+You can fork this repository by pressing the fork button at the top of the page.
 This will duplicate the repository in your account.

-Now you can clone the forked repository to your computer.
+You can now clone the forked archive on your local machine.

-Open a terminal and run the following git command:
+Run the following git command in a terminal:

 ```bash
 git clone https://github.com/djeada/kaggle-house-prices.git